-Please review our information on surrogacy in Nigeria carefully, as parents often are not prepared for the complications that can arise with surrogacy in Nigeria.
-In most cases, the surrogate will also need to appear at the CRBA interview, with government issued ID, and sign a consent form for the issuance of a passport.
-You should also make sure to bring the surrogacy contract to the appointment.
+Please review our information on surrogacy carefully, as parents often are not prepared for the complications that can arise with surrogacy in Nigeria.
+In most cases, the surrogate will also need to appear at the CRBA interview, with government-issued ID, and will need to sign a consent form for the issuance of a passport.
+You should also be sure to bring the surrogacy contract to the appointment.

 - What types of documents can I submit for proof of biological relationship?